ngworker/lumberjack/libs/ngworker/lumberjack/http-driver/README.md

 }
 ```

 We now have the `deps` property, needed to inject the dependencies.
-In this case the `HttpClient`, the `ngZone`, the `logDriverConfigToken` and the `httpDriverConfigToken`.

-This dependencies are used in the `httpDriverFactory` function.
-There, we merge the `logDriverConfig` and `httpDriverConfig` to ensure we have the default configurations, in they are not override, and we return a new instance of the `HttpDriver`.
+In this case the `HttpClient`, the `NgZone`, the `lumberjackLogDriverConfigToken` and the `lumberjackHttpDriverConfigToken`.
+These dependencies are used in the `httpDriverFactory` function.
+There, we merge `logDriverConfig` and `httpDriverConfig`and pass them to a new instance of `LumberjackHttpDriver`.

 The usage is also very similar.